softmaterialslab/nanoconfinement-md/docs/nanohub_deployment.md

  using the HELP button at the top of any nanoHUB page.

 ## Source Code Directory Structure
+*  You should convert your project to the above directory structure.
     .
     ├── bin			# Executable will be installed here
     ├── data			# folder for output data